Unstable minimal surfaces in symmetric spaces of non-compact type

-In this context, Theorem \ref{NAHI} says that every projectively flat bundle $(E,D)$ with reductive holonomy gives the data of a Higgs bundle.
-Actually, this passage from projectively flat bundles to Higgs bundles is generically reversible.
+\begin{prop} $(E,D,H)$ is a harmonic bundle if $\dbar_E \phi = 0$.
+It is a minimal bundle if in addition $\tr(\phi^2) = 0$. \end{prop} Since we're working on a Riemann surface, the Koszul-Malgrange theorem guarantees the existence of a complex structure on $E$ with del-bar operator $\overline{\partial}_E$.
+This motivates the introduction of Higgs bundles. \begin{defn} A Higgs bundle on $S$ is the data $(E,\overline{\partial}_E,\phi),$ where $(E,\overline{\partial}_E)$ is a holomorphic vector bundle of rank $n$ and $\phi$ is a holomorphic section of $\textrm{End}(E)\otimes \mathcal{K}$ called the Higgs field.
+We call the Higgs bundle traceless if $\textrm{tr}(\phi)=0.$ \end{defn} In this context, Theorem \ref{NAHI} says that every projectively flat bundle $(E,D)$ with reductive holonomy gives the data of a traceless Higgs bundle whose holomorphic structure is given by the $(0,1)$ part of \eqref{eqn:nablaH}.
+The second part of the non-abelian Hodge correspondence, Theorem \ref{NAHII} below, gives a converse.
 Assume now that $S$ is a closed Riemann surface.
-If $\deg(E)$ is the degree of $E$ and $\textrm{rank}(E)$ the rank, the slope of a complex vector bundle $E$ over $S$ is the quantity \begin{defn} A Higgs bundle $(E,\overline{\partial}_E,\phi)$ is stable if for all $\Phi$-invariant holomorphic subbundles $E'\subset E$ of positive rank, we have $\mu(E')<\mu(E)$.
-It is polystable if it is a direct sum of stable Higgs bundles all of the same slope. \end{defn} The proposition below is clear from the definitions, and we record it for future use. \begin{prop} If $(E,\overline{\partial}_E,\phi)$ is stable, then for $\gamma \in\mathbb{C}^*,$ $(E,\overline{\partial}_E,\gamma\phi)$ is stable. \end{prop} The converse to Theorem \ref{NAHI} is due to Hitchin \cite{Hi} and Simpson \cite{Si}.
-Given a Hermitian metric $H$ on a holomorphic bundle $(E,\overline{\partial}_E)$, let $\partial^H$ be the unique $(1,0)$-connection with the property that $\overline{\partial}_E+\partial^H$ is $H$-unitary. \begin{thm}[Non-abelian Hodge correspondence II] If a Higgs bundle $(E,\overline{\partial}_E,\phi)$ is stable, then there exists a Hermitian metric $H$ on $E$ such that $(E,\overline{\partial}_E+\partial^H + \phi + \phi^{*_H})$ is a projectively flat bundle.
-The harmonic section $[H]$ of $\Met(E)$ is unique. \end{thm} Throughout the paper, we use the abbreviation NAH for the non-abelian Hodge correspondence.
+If $\deg(E)$ is the degree of $E$ and $\textrm{rank}(E)$ the rank, the slope of a complex vector bundle $E$ over $S$ is the quantity \begin{defn} A Higgs bundle $(E,\overline{\partial}_E,\phi)$ is stable if for all proper $\Phi$-invariant holomorphic subbundles $E'\subset E$ of positive rank, we have $\mu(E')<\mu(E)$.
+It is polystable if it is a direct sum of stable Higgs bundles all of the same slope. \end{defn} We sometimes write slope-stable so as to not cause confusion with stability for minimal surfaces.
+The proposition below is clear from the definitions, and we record it for future use. \begin{prop} If $(E,\overline{\partial}_E,\phi)$ is (poly)-stable, then for $\gamma \in\mathbb{C}^*,$ $(E,\overline{\partial}_E,\gamma\phi)$ is (poly)-stable. \end{prop} The converse to Theorem \ref{NAHI} is due to Hitchin \cite{Hi} and Simpson \cite{Si}.
+Given a Hermitian metric $H$ on a holomorphic bundle $(E,\overline{\partial}_E)$, let $\partial^H$ be the unique $(1,0)$-connection with the property that $\overline{\partial}_E+\partial^H$ is the Chern connection for $H$. \begin{thm}[Non-abelian Hodge correspondence II] If a Higgs bundle $(E,\overline{\partial}_E,\phi)$ is polystable, then there exists a Hermitian metric $H$ on $E$ such that $(E,\overline{\partial}_E+\partial^H + \phi + \phi^{*_H})$ is a projectively flat bundle.
+If it is stable, the harmonic section $[H]$ of $\Met(E)$ is unique. \end{thm}